With the cruise industry seemingly back in full swing, now is the perfect time to review Consumer Rescue’s ultimate guide to taking a cruise.

 *A closed-loop cruise is one that begins and ends in the same U.S. port.

 On closed-loop cruises, passengers may board with a passport card, an Enhanced Driver’s License, or a regular driver’s license with an official birth certificate.
+(Note: Do not make the mistake of confusing an Enhanced ID with a Real ID as these Carnival customers did or you will miss your cruise completely.)

 But many of these passport-less passengers don’t even realize the precarious situation they’ve placed themselves in.